Stochastic Quadratic Dynamic Programming: Introduction

 To motivate our method, we start our exposition with the case of deterministic strongly convex optimization problems and derive a method also based on the computation of lower bounding quadratic cuts for the objective function.
 More precisely, given $\tilde f: \R^{n} \rightarrow \R\cup \{ +\infty \}$, a proper lower semi-continuous $\mu$-convex function, we consider the problem

 for a compact convex set $X$.
-For this problem, we consider an extension of Kelley's cutting plane method \cite{kelley66} which consists in replacing the affine cuts in Kelley's algorithm by valid lower bounding quadratic cuts.
+For this problem, we consider an extension of Kelley's cutting plane method Kelley (1960) which consists in replacing the affine cuts in Kelley's algorithm by valid lower bounding quadratic cuts.
 We call QCSC (Quadratic Cuts for Strongly Convex problems) the corresponding method, which, to the best of our knowledge, is new.
 We also prove the complexity of QCSC.

 The outline of the paper is as follows.
 In Section \ref{motivating}, we propose a simple algorithm for minimizing a strongly convex function which builds a model of the objective on the basis of quadratic lower approximations of this objective computed at trial points.
 In this section, we also propose a reformulation of QCSC in terms of affine cuts plus a quadratic term independent on the trial points.
-This reformulation allows us to adapt the complexity from \cite{liang2023unified} to obtain the complexity of QCSC.
+This reformulation allows us to adapt the complexity from Liang and Monteiro (2023) to obtain the complexity of QCSC.
+In Section \ref{sec:num_qcsc} we show that QCSC converges much quicker than several competing methods (limited memory Proximal Bundle Method \cite{kiw90,ds16}; the Level Bundle Method \cite{LemarechalNewVariantsBundle1995_lvl}; the universal proximal bundle method \cite{guigues2024universal_upb}; the Subgradient with Restart method \cite{RenegarGrimmer2022_subgrad_rs}) for 6 strongly convex minimization problems.
 In Section \ref{sec:pbformass}, we define the class of MSPs with strongly convex cost functions we are interested to solve.
 In particular, in this section, we show the strong convexity of the corresponding recourse functions.
 In Section \ref{sec:SQDP}, we present our SQDP algorithm.
-Section \ref{convanalysis} is dedicated to the convergence analysis of SQDP while numerical experiments comparing SQDP with SDDP on a MSP are given in Section \ref{sec:num}.
-Concluding remarks and possible extensions are discussed in Section \ref{sec:conc}.
+Section \ref{convanalysis} is dedicated to the convergence analysis of SQDP.
+Numerical experiments comparing SQDP with SDDP on a MSP are given in Section \ref{sec:num}.
+In this section, we also consider a real-life two-stage application and solve this problem using Stochastic Decomposition that uses affine cuts as well as the adaptation of SQDP to this setting using quadratic cuts.